diegocarlin/Zhang_et_al-ISB-2026-I/Laboratorios/Laboratorio 6/Filtros_digitales.md

 **[2] M. M. Siddiqui, G. Srivastava, and S. H. Saeed, “Diagnosis of insomnia sleep disorder using short time frequency analysis of PSD approach applied on EEG signal using channel ROC-LOC,” Sleep Science, vol. 9, no. 3, pp. 186–191, Jul.
 2016, doi: 10.1016/j.slsci.2016.07.002.**
 </div>
+**[3] C. Chandrakar y M. Kowar, "Design of Simulink Model to denoise ECG signal using various IIR & FIR filters," *International Journal of Advanced Research in Computer Science and Software Engineering*, vol. 2, no. 1, 2012.